HakubJozak/josef/README.md

 - React
 - Bootstrap

-## Progress
+## Progress & TODO

-Josef is currently a working proof of concept but many more features are yet to come.
+Josef is currently a working PROOF OF CONCEPT but many more features are yet to come.
 You are welcome to participate on the project - fork it and implement some features like:

-- Game: solve some puzzle inside the maze and progress in levels
+- Story mode: solve puzzles and progress in levels
 - User management
-- Saving
+- Saving projects and world
+- Graphics (based on Josef's Capek pictures)

 ## Motivation